leanprover-community/blog/posts/FLT-announcement.md

 The fact that number theory is still "behind" in this regard is one of my main motivations to embark on a formalisation of a modern proof of FLT.
 Well before the project is finished, Lean will understand the concepts of automorphic forms and representations, Galois representations, potential automorphy, modularity lifting theorems, the arithmetic of varieties, class field theory, arithmetic duality theorems, Shimura varieties and many other concepts used in modern algebraic number theory; formalising the *statements* of what is happening in my own area of expertise will no longer be science fiction.
 And why might one want to do this?
 Well, if we are to believe some computer scientists, the exponential growth in AI should one day translate into computers being able to help mathematicians do their work.
-But what chance does this have of coming true if computers cannot even *understand what we are doing*?
+Work like this can be used to help computers understand what we are doing in modern mathematical research.

 # The FLT project